davoodharun/ado-workitem-summary/README.md

   - ucdstage to ucdprod
   - ucdweb/stage to ucdweb/prod
 - Build pipeline references are also included in the summary
+- All URLs in the output are converted to browser-friendly format that can be opened directly in a web browser

 ## Security Considerations